chrishales/invgain/README.md

 Acknowledging use of invgain
 ======

-If you find invgain useful, I'd appreciate an acknowledgement in your paper.
-That or a coffee (or lasagna?).
+If you find invgain useful, I'd appreciate an email and an acknowledgement in your paper.
+That or a lasagna.